 "It’s easy.
 Just say, 'Sorry, but I’m not interested,' that’s it.
 If the person asks for a reason, you can just say you didn’t feel a connection.
 They cannot argue with that.
 (It’s just your opinion, after all.)"

 2. Shaun, 54

-If the person sees that as an invitation to continue the conversation, you then have permission to ignore or shut it down: "Please stop texting me."
-If I had to choose a response I wished I received, it would have the same characteristics as the one I advised to give above — succinct, honest and polite.
+If the person sees that as an invitation to continue the conversation, you then have permission to ignore them or shut it down: 'Please stop texting me.'
+If I had to choose a response I wished I received, it would have the same characteristics as the ones I advised to give above — succinct, honest, and polite.
 It's not so much that I desire a particular response, it's that I want a response.
-Any response.
+Any response."